Berlin: A Childhood of Light and Shadow.

 I had many German friends, as well as many Bosnian friends.
 As kids, the relationships that I did have were souls who understood struggle from their own lives.
 We found refuge in our loneliness, but we never spoke of it.
 We went on being reckless little kids—playing catch, digging holes in the dirt, and stealing delicious fruits from nearby trees as we explored our new world.
 We were misfits, but we played by the rules.
 Days filled with scraped knees and elbows from running around the neighborhood were days we knew we had truly lived.
 The life we had was beautiful because we made it so in our minds, using our imagination and playing games to escape reality.

-These were the best friends who lived in the same refugee housing with identical reasons for being there.
+These were the best friends who lived in the same refugee housing with us and had identical reasons for being there - war displacement.

 Outside of our walls, I ran into problems that made me feel shame for having an identity that did not belong with the country’s name.
 Not everyone was against us.
 Frau Lanzke believed in me.
 I think of her often, alongside the other brilliant teachers who came into my life—I owe them my life.
 They taught me the importance of hard work, learning, and striving despite the odds.
 They could try to tear me down, but a mind seeking knowledge was untamable.
 From first grade until fourth, when I left my second home, I continued to be a good student inside the classroom walls.